It feels like a lifetime ago since I bought that one way ticket to Australia, and if I had to do it all over again, I’d do it exactly the same.

 They are the most comfortable and relaxing places to be.
 If you see a hammock, lie in it.
 If only for five minutes, I promise you won’t regret it.

-13. Always get health insurance
+13. Always get travel insurance

 It doesn’t cost much up front, and since the risk of something going wrong is always higher when you’re abroad, I recommend World Nomads for complete travel and health coverage.
+If you’re traveling soon, get a quote by filling out the form below.

 16. Skip your Lonely Planet—talk to bartenders and taxi drivers